khanlab/hippunfold/docs/tutorials/standardBIDS.md

     └── sub-002/
     ...

+The `--modality` flag is required to specify which input image type should be used and in most cases, T1w should be most robust (though other types are supported!).

 The T1w image is used to register to a standardized template (CITI168), making it possible to reorient, upsample, and crop around the left and right hippocampi (this is referred to within HippUnfold as `space-corobl`).
-Note that only the T1w image needs to have a whole-brain field of view.
-By default, any additional input images are coregistered and preprocessed, but this can be skipped with the flags `--skip_coreg` and `--skip_preproc`, repsectively.
+Note that the T1w image should have a whole-brain field of view.

 More examples of possible BIDS-compliant datasets can be found in [hippunfold/test\_data/](https://github.com/khanlab/hippunfold/tree/master/test_data).

 ## Different input modalities

 By default, HippUnfold expects the `PATH_TO_BIDS_DIR` to contain at least one T1w file for segmenting intrahippocampal structures like the SRLM.
 However, we have